-MadCow: To improve are results using the MadCow search engine it we implemented a semantic filter which would discard documents which did not contain an entity of the same type as the expected answer type.
+MadCow: To improve are results using the MadCow boolean search engine we implemented a semantic filter which discards documents that do not contain an entity of the same type as the expected answer type.
 Determining the expected answer type is a two stage process.

-In the first stage the question is parsed using SUPPLE Gaizauskas et al. [2005] which contains specific question grammars which embed in the semantics of the question a unary question predicate referred to as the qvar.
-The second stage then involved mapping the qvar to one of the known semantic entity types using mostly hand-crafted lookup tables.
+In the first stage the question is parsed using SUPPLE [Gaizauskas et al., 2005] which employs specific question grammars that output in the final semantic representation of the question a unary question predicate referred to as the qvar.
+The second stage maps the qvar to one of the known semantic entity types using mostly hand-crafted lookup tables.
 The result is a semantic type which represents the expected answer type (EAT) of the question.
 Table 1 contains some example questions along with their qvar and EAT.